kc0buk/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+    A class component must always be identified as a class that extends the base React.Component.
+We then call constructor() and super().
+We can then create state (as necessary).
+Finally, we call render().

 2. Describe the different phases of the component lifecycle.

+    All components start with the mounting phase, when the component is first created and setup within the virtual DOM.
+This is also when componentDidMount will be called, after the first render call.
+Next, if setState is called or there are new props the component will update and render will be called again.
+Once a component is no longer needed, it is unmounted, and componentWilUnmount is called to perform any necessary cleanup.

 3. Demonstrate an understanding of class component lifecycle methods.

+    componentDidMount is called only once, after the first render.
+This is generally used to fetch any data necessary for the application.
+Afterwards, componentDidUpdate can be used to fetch additional data as necessary, set that data into state and force a re-render of the component. componentWillUnmount handles any necessary cleanup operations once a component is no longer needed.

 4. Define stateful logic.

+    Stateful logic is any logic that is built into a component such as handling a click event, setting data into state or formatting data before display.

 5. Describe how to test a React component with React Testing Library.

+    The recommended framework to use for testing following the arrange, act assert model.
+Arrange means to setup our code so it can be tested.
+Act means calling a method or function that tests a particular piece of code.
+Assert means to check if the returned result matches what we expected the result to be.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.